-The Company reports two operating segments based on two primary areas of service.
-One operating segment is a broad service group providing technical consulting in different practices primarily in the areas of engineering and technology development.
-The Company's other operating segment provides services in the area of environmental, epidemiology and health risk analysis.
+The Company has two operating segments based on two primary areas of service.
+The Engineering and other scientific operating segment is a broad service group providing technical consulting in different practices primarily in the areas of engineering and technology development.
+The Environmental and health operating segment provides services in the area of environmental, epidemiology and health risk analysis.
 This operating segment provides a wide range of consulting services relating to environmental hazards and risks and the impact on both human health and the environment.

-Segment information is presented for selected data from the statements of income and statements of cash flows for fiscal years 2011, 2010, and 2009.
-Segment information for selected data from the balance sheets is presented for the fiscal years ended December 30, 2011 and December 31, 2010.
+Segment information is presented for selected data from the statements of income and statements of cash flows for fiscal years 2012, 2011, and 2010.
+Segment information for selected data from the balance sheets is presented for the fiscal years ended December 28, 2012 and December 30, 2011.
 The chief operating decision maker does not review total assets in his evaluation of segment performance and capital allocation.